SietseAchterop/RtcNoordApp/README.md

 ## Usage

   - Start the program from the App directory with: "python main.py", or create an Icon on the desktop and use that.
-  - The very first time the program is started a system dependant configuration-file RtcApp will be created where the "BaseDir" for all rowing data is set.
+  - The very first time the program is started a system dependant configuration-file RtcApp will be created.
+It contains the "BaseDir" for where all rowing data is put and the name of the current session.
     The default value of BaseDir is RtcNoord in your home-directory.
     If that directory doesn't exist, it and a number of subdirectories will be created and filled with some data.
   - In the lower left part of the screens there is a status message.